Bruno Barticciotto

-Bruno Barticciotto Di Bartolo (born 7 May 2001) is a Chilean professional footballer who plays as a forward for Chilean club Palestino, on loan from Universidad Católica.
+Bruno Barticciotto Di Bartolo (born 7 May 2001) is a Chilean professional footballer who plays as a forward for Mexican club Santos Laguna on loan from Argentine club Talleres.

 Club career

-Barticciotto made his debut on March 28, 2021, scoring his first goal against Antofagasta in a 4–2 defeat.
+As a youth player, Barticciotto was with Colo-Colo while his father, Marcelo, was the manager of the first team.
+In 2010, he moved to Universidad Católica youth system, and made his professional debut playing for Palestino on March 28, 2021, scoring his first goal against Deportes Antofagasta in a 4–2 defeat.
 After being loaned at Palestino in 2021, he returned to the club on second half 2022 until the end of the season.

+In August 2023, Barticciotto moved to Argentina and signed with Talleres de Córdoba.
+In February 2025, he was loaned out to Mexican club Santos Laguna.

 International career

 He represented Chile U20 in a friendly tournament played in Teresópolis (Brazil) called Granja Comary International Tournament, making an appearance in the second match against Bolivia U20.

 He represented Chile at under-23 level in a 1–0 win against Peru U23 on 31 August 2022, in the context of preparations for the 2023 Pan American Games.

+At senior level, he received his first call-up for the friendly against Paraguay on 27 March 2023, but he made his debut in the match against Dominican Republic on 16 June of the same year, scoring two goals.

 Personal life

-He is the son of Marcelo Barticciotto, an Argentine-born Chilean historical player of Colo-Colo.
+He is the son of Marcelo Barticciotto, an Argentine naturalized Chilean historical player of Colo-Colo.